Special Issues Guidelines

 Pre-Check

-• Standards of rigor to qualify for further review.
+• The manuscript’s standards of rigor to qualify for further review.

 First or Final Decision

-• The suitability of selected reviewers;
+• The suitability of the selected reviewers;

 • The overall scientific quality of the paper.

-If there is any suspicion that a paper may contain plagiarism, an MDPI Editor will recheck it using the industry standard anti-plagiarism iThenticate software.
+If there is any suspicion that a paper may contain plagiarism, an MDPI editor will recheck it using the industry-standard anti-plagiarism iThenticate software.

 Decisions regarding the acceptance or rejection of submissions made by Guest Editors are based on the collected reviewer reports, and it should be noted that the Editor-in-Chief and/or Editorial Board Members maintain oversight and may also be involved in the decision-making process in some cases.
 This collaboration ensures the quality and integrity of the Special Issue.

-Additionally, please kindly note the following: (a) if there are conflicts of interest between the Guest Editor(s) and authors, or in the case of unresponsiveness to the Editorial Office regarding matters of acceptance or rejection, we will invite another Editor from the journal’s Editorial Board with an appropriate research background to check and make decisions; (b) if the Guest Editor(s) supports the acceptance of a manuscript despite a reviewer’s recommendation to reject, MDPI staff will seek a second independent opinion from an Editorial Board member or the Editor-in-Chief before communicating a final decision to the authors; and (c) any article submitted by a Guest Editor(s) will be handled by a member of the Editorial Board.
+Additionally, please kindly note the following: (a) if there are conflicts of interest between the Guest Editor(s) and authors, or if a Guest Editor is unresponsive to the Editorial Office regarding matters of acceptance or rejection, we will invite another editor from the journal’s Editorial Board with an appropriate research background to check manuscripts and make decisions; (b) if a Guest Editor supports the acceptance of a manuscript despite a reviewer’s recommendation to reject it, MDPI staff will seek a second independent opinion from an Editorial Board Member or the Editor-in-Chief before communicating a final decision to the authors; and (c) any article submitted by a Guest Editor will be handled by a member of the Editorial Board.

-Accessing to MDPI Online Submission System (SuSy)
+Accessing MDPI’s Online Submission System (SuSy)

 An MDPI Editor will handle the whole editorial process via the MDPI online Submission System (SuSy).
-The Guest Editor(s) will be able to monitor the whole process after registering and logging into SuSy with the email address announced on the Special Issue website.
-Clicking on the Special Issue title, the Guest Editor(s) can view the status of all submissions to their Special Issue.
+The Guest Editor will be able to monitor the whole process after registering and logging into SuSy with the email address announced on the Special Issue website, and they can view the status of all submissions to their Special Issue by clicking on the title of the Special Issue.

 Back to TopTop